carpentries-incubator/good-practices-lesson/episodes/3-documentation.md

 ::: instructor

-Please note that Sphinx is an optional part in this workshop which depends om the progress of the participants.
-There are optional exercises which can be completed by those participants who are faster.
+Please note that writing documentation using Sphinx is an optional part in this workshop.
+For some learners it is enough to know that Sphinx exists, but it is overkill for their current projects.
+Other learners really want to learn Sphinx and can benefit from it.
+In practice, teaching Sphinx can be hard, since the ReStructuredText is quite error-prone when it comes to the right indentation, number of empty lines etcetera.
+It is up to you if and how you want to include this section when teaching this episode.

 :::